missourivalleyambulance/missourivalleyambulance.github.io/_posts/2016-02-24-1-White-Alps-Build-Log.md

 ### Sourcing The Parts

-Unlike the [Orange Alps64]({{ site.baseurl }}/2016-01-20-1-Orange-Alps64-Build-Log), and my soon-to-be-built Blue Alps64, when I started this adventure, there was no handy person running an all-inclusive group buy with every part a person would need to build an Alps board.
+Unlike the [Orange Alps64]({{ site.baseurl }}/2016-01-20-1-Orange-Alps64-Build-Log), and my soon-to-be-built Blue Alps64, when I started this adventure, there was no handy person running an all-inclusive group buy with every part a guy would need to build an Alps board.
 Like many projects and passions in life, this build started with research.

 Parts required for a board: